A champion for global education equity: Lydiah Kemunto Bosire, 20 for 20 honoree

 Q. Can you share any insights or lessons learned from your experiences that may inspire current students who want to be sustainability leaders?
 What advice would you give them?

-Bosire: There is no linear journey in impact careers.
+Bosire: Three things.
+First, there is often no linear journey in impact careers: What ties things together are your core values and the thing you want to change or do in the world.
 If someone had told me when I was getting my Ph.D. in politics that I would end up delighting in education finance, I would have laughed.
-And yet, finance is how I change the composition of the rooms in which global decision-making happens.
-Learn all you can from every role and remember that the world of impact does not offer a single silver bullet; it requires solutions.
-Cultivate humility and never fail to listen to lived experiences.
+And yet, finance is how I now contribute to change in the composition of the rooms in which global decision-making happens — because what drives me is how to change Africa’s place.

 Lessons from Cornell and the role of business schools